ngc7293/hixi/README.md

 # hixi (historical bixi)

-Miniscule layer of Go glue on top of TimescaleDB, PostGIS and Leaflet to gather historical bike/ebikes/docks availability within a GBFS feed.
+Light layer of Go glue on top of TimescaleDB, PostGIS and Leaflet to gather historical bike/ebikes/docks availability within a GBFS feed.

+Frontend written in Typescript + Svelte.

 You can see it running for Montréal's BIXI at [mtl.hixi.ca][0]